 Provision for/Benefit from Income Taxes.
-We recorded a provision for income taxes of \$12.4 million for fiscal 2007, primarily related to our income in foreign jurisdictions, withholding taxes imposed on license fees paid to us from customers outside the U.S., and changes in estimates for tax contingency reserves, principally from foreign operations.
-The income tax provision also includes state income taxes.
-We did not record a federal income tax provision on our domestic income since we are able to reduce such standard provision by NOL carryforwards.
+We recorded a provision for income taxes of \$1.4 million for fiscal 2009, primarily related to state income taxes.
+Although our foreign subsidiaries are profitable, current taxes were offset by reversals in FIN 48 reserves.
+We did not record a federal income tax provision on our domestic income, due to the offset in valuation allowance.